Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: A Further Improvement for Unsplittable 5-CVRP

-Assumption~\ref{ass3} guarantees that the demand of each customer is 1, 2, 3 or 4.
-Our first algorithm will first compute a cycle packing $\C_{\bmod 5}$, where ``$\bmod~5$'' means the total demand of customers in each cycle in the packing is divisible by 5.
-We will simply call this cycle packing a mod-$5$-cycle packing.
-It is computed in the following way: we consider the instance as a unit-demand instance $G'$ by taking each customer $v_i$ as $d_i$ customers with the unit-demand as the same place.
-Then, we call the 2-approximation algorithm in~\cite{GoemansW95} to generate a mod-5-cycle packing $\C'_{\bmod5}$ in $G[V']$ such that $w(\C'_{\bmod5})\leq 2w(\C^*_{\bmod5})$.
-Note that $\C'_{\bmod5}$ may not be a mod-5-cycle packing for the original graph $G[V]$.
-By shortcutting cycles in $\C'_{\bmod5}$, we can get a cycle packing $\C_{\bmod5}$ on $V$.
+Assumption~\ref{ass3} guarantees that each customer's demand is either 1, 2, 3 or 4.
+Our first algorithm will first compute a cycle cover $\C_{\bmod 5}$, where ``$\bmod~5$'' means that for each cycle in the cycle cover, the total demand of customers in the cycle is divisible by 5.
+We call this cycle cover a mod-$5$-cycle cover.
+It is computed in the following way: we construct a unit-demand instance $G'$ by replacing each customer $v_i$ with $d_i$ unit-demand customers as the same place.
+Then, we call the 2-approximation algorithm in~\cite{GoemansW95} to compute a mod-5-cycle cover $\C'_{\bmod5}$ in $G[V']$, where $V'$ denotes the set of all customers in $G'$, such that $w(\C'_{\bmod5})\leq 2w(\C^*_{\bmod5})$.
+Note that $\C'_{\bmod5}$ may not be a mod-5-cycle cover for the original graph $G[V]$.
+By shortcutting cycles in $\C'_{\bmod5}$, we can obtain a cycle cover $\C_{\bmod5}$ on $V$.
 Moreover, the total demand of all customers in each cycle in $\C_{\bmod5}$ is divisible by 5.
-We will use this mod-$5$-cycle packing $\C_{\bmod5}$ for unsplittable 5-CVRP.
-We have that $w(\C_{\bmod5})\leq 2w(\C_{5}^{*})$ and it holds that $\left|C\right|\bmod 5=\sum_{v_j\in C}d_j\bmod 5=0$ for each $C\in \C_{\bmod5}$.
-The next steps of our algorithm are based on the packing $\C_{\bmod5}$.
-Similarly, for different types of cycles in $\C_{\bmod5}$, we have different operations.
+We have that $w(\C_{\bmod5})\leq 2w(\C_{5}^{*})$ by the triangle inequality, and it holds that $\left|C\right|\bmod 5=\sum_{v_j\in C}d_j\bmod 5=0$ for each $C\in \C_{\bmod5}$.

+Then, our algorithm uses this mod-$5$-cycle cover $\C_{\bmod5}$ to obtain a feasible solution for unsplittable 5-CVRP.
+For different types of cycles in $\C_{\bmod5}$, we have different operations.
 Consider a cycle $C$ in $\C_{\bmod5}$.
-Let $x$ be the sum of the demands of all 1-demand, 2-demand and 3-demand customers in $C$.
+Let $x$ be the sum of the demand of all 1-demand, 2-demand and 3-demand customers in $C$.
 We classify the cycles in $\C_{\bmod5}$ into several types $\C_{<i>}$ according to the value of $x$.
-We will use $V_i$ to denote the set of customers contained in a cycle in $\C_{<i>}$ and let $\Delta_i= \sum_{v_j\in V_i} d_j w(v_0, v_j)$.
+We use $V_i$ to denote the set of customers contained in a cycle in $\C_{<i>}$ and define $\Delta_i= \sum_{v_j\in V_i} d_j w(v_0, v_j)$.